After completing this tutorial, you will be able to:

 rtweet and other needed

 R packages.
-Note we are introducing 2 new packages lower in this lesson: igraph and ggraph.
+Note you are introducing 2 new packages lower in this lesson: igraph and ggraph.

 # load twitter library - the rtweet library is recommended now over twitteR library(rtweet) # plotting and pipes - tidyverse! library(ggplot2) library(dplyr) # text mining library library(tidytext) # plotting packages library(igraph) library(ggraph)

 Let’s look at the results.
 Note any issues with our data?
-It seems like when we search for forest fire, we get tweets that contain the words forest and fire in them - but these tweets are not necessarily all related to our science topic of interest.
+It seems like when you search for forest fire, you get tweets that contain the words forest and fire in them - but these tweets are not necessarily all related to our science topic of interest.
 Or are they?

 q="forest+fire" rather than